-Lead agency: Washington State Department of Ecology.
+Lead Agency: Washington State Department of Ecology

-The lead agency has determined that this proposal, with mitigation described in the attached Environmental Checklist, will not have a probable significant adverse impact on the environment.
-An environmental impact statement (EIS) is not required under RCW 43.21C.030 (2)(c).
+The lead agency has determined that this proposal, with mitigation described, will not have a probable significant adverse impact on the environment.
+An environmental impact statement (EIS) is not required under RCW 43.21C.030(2)(c).
 This decision was made after review of a completed environmental checklist and other information on file with the lead agency.
 This information is available to the public on request.
+The most relevant documents may be accessed from Ecology's Lora Lake Apartments website, https://fortress.wa.gov/ecy/gsp/Sitepage.aspx?csid=2008 (click on View Electronic Documents).

 There is no comment period for this DNS.

-$\Box$ This DNS is issued after using the optional DNS process in WAC 197-11-355.
-There is no further comment period on the DNS.

-This MDNS is issued under WAC 197-11-340 and WAC 197-11-350; the lead agency will not act on this proposal for 14 days from the date below.
-Comments must be submitted by
+This DNS is issued after using the optional DNS process in WAC 197-11-355.
+There is no further comment period on the DNS X This MDNS is issued under WAC 197-11-340 and WAC 197-11-350.
+The lead agency will not act on this proposal for 30 days from the date below.
+Comments must be submitted by 30 days from the date below.